 Preparing for a holiday can require quite a lot of time and effort.
 Now imagine having to plan your travels with a disability in mind.
 You want to experience the wonders of the world but have to always factor in accessibility.
 Feel exhausted already?
 Don’t despair!

-Disabled travel blogger and avid explorer Jay Abdullahi provides some handy tips for those travelling with a disability – and for those accompanying a friend or family member with a disability.
+Disabled travel blogger and avid explorer Jay Abdullahi provides handy tips for those travelling with a disability – and for those accompanying a friend or family member with a disability.

 Plan your trip well in advance